capprogram/2017bootcamp-general/git-tutorial/06-remotes-in-github.md

 ![Creating a Repository on GitHub (Step 1)](fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository". **Don't check the initialize this ... box**:
+Name your repository "planets" and then click "Create Repository". **DON'T check the "Initialize this..." box**:

 ![Creating a Repository on GitHub (Step 2)](fig/github-create-repo-02.png)